 And, baby, spreadsheets make me one happy girl.

-It’s probably not a surprise to hear that we’ve barely cracked August open and I’m working on my business plan for next year.
+It’s probably not a surprise that I had the outline of my business plan back in August.
 But, darling, we need not just business plans, but life plans.
 If you want to live a life that you love, it’s hard to do without first envisioning what you really desire.
 And while I’m the first to admit that dreams are lovely, you have to create a plan and take action to make it a part of your reality.

 What might surprise you, though, is when I tell you that nothing in life is certain.
 You can create a beautiful and realistic vision for something, layout a plan that seems to be flawless, and then begin taking decisive actions towards that vision.
 Then, you realize that no matter how beautiful the vision and flawless the plan, the reality isn’t what you thought it would be.